Table of contents

 First, you should identify your business needs in terms of the number of users, storage needs, security, and collaboration features.
 Choose a platform that can scale with your business’s growth, ensuring it meets your future needs.
 Prioritize platforms with robust email security features and compliance options to protect sensitive data.
 Assess how well the email platform integrates with your existing software and tools, such as CRM systems or productivity apps.

 Be sure to consider the platform’s ease of use for both administrators and end-users.
-Also, make sure that the internal email platform offers a seamless experience on mobile devices, as mobility is increasingly important.
+Also, make sure that the internal email platform offers a seamless experience on mobile devices, as mobility has become increasingly important.

 Do Internal Email Best Practices Matter?